-If you have been raped, you may be feeling:
+If you have been sexually assaulted, you may be feeling:

 - confused and alone, wondering if or how you should tell your family and friends;

-- that, even though the rape occurred a while ago, you would now like to talk to someone about what happened.
+- that, even though the sexual assault occurred a while ago, you would now like to talk to someone about what happened.

 Whatever your feelings, there are support services available to help you.

 CAPS provides services to students about a range of personal concerns and is available to provide psychological support to you in crisis situations such as rape.
 Call or stop by the office to schedule an appointment for counseling services.

 If you specify that it is an emergency situation or that you are in crisis, you can be seen the same day by a staff member.
 The CAPS staff includes licensed psychologists, clinical social workers, a rape crisis counselor, and psychiatric providers.
 CAPS therapists will help you deal with the emotional aftermath of rape and explore your options for legal action and medical care.
 Therapy groups for victims of sexual assault or incest are offered regularly.